LUMC/freebayes-snakemake/README.md

 3. The default settings for the pipeline, as specified in the `common.smk` file

 ## Pipeline settings
-The pipeline only requires a single PEP configuration file, which specifies a csv [sample table](https://github.com/LUMC/freebayes-snakemake/blob/main/tests/pep/samples.csv) and a reference ([example](https://github.com/LUMC/freebayes-snakemake/blob/main/tests/pep/project_config.yaml)).
+The pipeline requires a single PEP configuration file, which specifies a csv [sample table](https://github.com/LUMC/freebayes-snakemake/blob/main/tests/pep/samples.csv) and a reference ([example](https://github.com/LUMC/freebayes-snakemake/blob/main/tests/pep/project_config.yaml)).